anykeyh/clear/README.md

 #### Using filename

-A good practice is to write down all your migrations one file per migration, and naming them using the `[number]_migration_description.cr` pattern.
+Another way is to write down all your migrations one file per migration, and naming the file using the `[number]_migration_description.cr` pattern.
 In this case, the migration class name doesn't need to have a number at the end of the class name.

 ```crystal